angular/angularfire/docs/firestore/collections.md

-# Using Collections with AngularFirestore
+# 3. Collections in AngularFirestore

-## Understanding Collections
+> Cloud Firestore is a NoSQL, document-oriented database.
+Unlike a SQL database, there are no tables or rows.
+Instead, you store data in *documents*, which are organized into *collections*.
-Every Firestore application starts with a collection.
-Firestore is structured in a `Collection > Document > Collection > Document` manner.
-This provides you with a flexible data structure.
-When you query a collection you only pull back the documents and not their collections.
-This is different from the Firebase Realtime Database where a query at a top-level location pulls back the entire tree.
-No more worrying about pulling back all the way down the tree 😎.
+Each *document* contains a set of key-value pairs.
+Cloud Firestore is optimized for storing large collections of small documents.

-## Using an AngularFirestoreCollection
+## Using `AngularFirestoreCollection`

-The `AngularFirestoreCollection` service is a wrapper around the native Firestore SDK's `CollectionReference` and `Query` types.
+The `AngularFirestoreCollection` service is a wrapper around the native Firestore SDK's [`CollectionReference`](https://firebase.google.com/docs/reference/js/firebase.firestore.CollectionReference) and [`Query`](https://firebase.google.com/docs/reference/js/firebase.firestore.Query) types.
 It is a generic service that provides you with a strongly typed set of methods for manipulating and streaming data.
 This service is designed for use as an `@Injectable()`.

 ```ts
 import { Component } from '@angular/core';